pace-neutrons/Horace/documentation/smg/04_building_with_cmake.md

 CMake will find the Matlab compiler and various libraries.

 6. Now click generate.
-The build files should be generated inside the DLL directory.
+This will generate the projects/Makefiles required to compile the C++ code.

+7. To build the generated targets:
-On Windows you can open the `<Horace Root>/build/Horace.sln` file in Visual Studio and build the targets.
+    - on Windows open the `<Horace Root>/build/Horace.sln` file in Visual Studio and build the targets.
+    - on Linux, from the terminal, `cd` into the build directory and run `make`.

-7. The built mex files will be written into `horace_core/DLL`.
+    The built mex files will be written into `horace_core/DLL`.

 To do steps 2-6 using the command line you can use the following commands (on linux use `-G "Unix Makefiles"`):